This article is part of our ongoing series on thyroid health.

 If you feel like you may have unhealthy levels of heavy metals in your body, it is important to seek competent medical care.
 When you do seek medical care, there are a few points to keep in mind regarding lab test results.
 The first point is that lab tests for heavy metals can be misleading because many labs only flag test results that are in the top 75th percentile of their test results.
 This is problematic because a “normal” range according to the laboratory may be well outside of CDC guidelines for heavy metals.
 The second issue with percentiles on lab tests is that people who get tested suspect a problem and are not a neutral population sample.
 This skews results by raising the average exposure level from which a “normal, acceptable” range is determined.

 At Terrain Wellness, we take the above factors into account when we review labs and develop our treatments.
+As doctors specializing in treating the thyroid, we understand that thyroid health may be affected by past heavy metal exposure.
 Rather than a one-size-fits-all approach, we understand that each person may respond a bit differently and this is why we practice individualized naturopathic primary care.
 For some patients with high levels of toxic heavy metals, we will prescribe and administer IV chelation therapy.
 However, it’s important to realize that chelation therapy is a complicated process requiring close medical supervision involving multiple visits and repeated lab tests.
 Although IV chelation therapy might not be right for everyone, the National Institute of Health considers it the preferred treatment for eliminating toxic heavy metals from the body.

 Yours in health,